ahmedsunil/javaabu-full-stack-exam/README.md

 - Composer: For managing dependencies
 - Node v20 or later

-## How to Install and Run
+## Installation

+1. Clone the Repository:
+    - First, clone the repository to your local environment.

+2. Setup Database:
-- Create a database named photofoshi or any name you like
+    - Create a new database.
-    - Make a copy of .env.example file and rename it to .env and change these values according to your localhost setup

-          DB_DATABASE=fotofoshi

-          DB_USERNAME=root

-          DB_PASSWORD=

-- now you can run
+    - Update the .env file with your database credentials.

+3. Run Commands:
+    - Execute the following commands in your terminal:

       composer install

-- when composer installation is over, then you can run
+      php artisan key:generate
+      php artisan migrate
+      php artisan db:seed
+      php artisan storage:link
       npm install

-- then run

-      php artisan migrate --seed

-- finally run the application by running

       npm run dev

-## Credentials
+## Getting Started

+To get started with FotoFoshi:

+- Login Credentials:

-- User: admin@example.com
+        Email: admin@example.com
-- Password: root
+        Password: root

+## License

+FotoFoshi is licensed under the MIT License.